denniswong12/mars-rover-challenge/README.md

 The coordinates of the obstacles are:
 Aliens: 0 0
+Aliens: 1 1
+Aliens: 2 2
-Aliens: 2 1
+Aliens: 3 2
+Aliens: 3 4
+Rocks: 1 3
+Rocks: 3 3
+Rocks: 0 2
 Rocks: 1 0

-Please enter the number of Mars Rover with maximum 24.
+Please enter the number of Mars Rover with maximum 30.
-2
+1
 Please enter the coordinates of the 1st Mars Rover:
-2 3
+2 4
 Please enter the facing of the 1st Mars Rover (N/E/S/W):
 E
 Please enter the instruction(s) to move the 1st Mars Rover (e.g. LMRMMLLM):
-LMMRMMM
-Please enter the coordinates of the 2nd Mars Rover:
-1 2
-Please enter the facing of the 2nd Mars Rover (N/E/S/W):
-A
-Invalid input, please enter again.
-Please enter the facing of the 2nd Mars Rover (N/E/S/W):
-W
-Please enter the instruction(s) to move the 2nd Mars Rover (e.g. LMRMMLLM):
-MMRMMLMR
+MMRMLMMMLLM
+Stopped Mars Rover at 2 4 to avoid collision.

 The Mars Rover coordinates and facing are:
-Mars Rover: 3 5 E
-Mars Rover: 0 4 N
+Mars Rover - MR0: 2 4 E
 ***************

 ## Development framework